Bogdan Bogdanovic NBA Playoffs Player Props: Hawks vs. Celtics

 Bogdan Bogdanovic Insights vs. the Celtics

+- He's taken 6.7 threes per game, or 14.4% of his team's shots from beyond the arc this season.

-- The Celtics are the fourth-best defensive squad in the league, conceding 111.4 points per game.
+- On defense, the Celtics have conceded 111.4 points per contest, which is fourth-best in the NBA.

-- In terms of assists, the Celtics are ranked second in the NBA, conceding 23.1 per game.
+- The Celtics are the 18th-ranked squad in the NBA, giving up 44 rebounds per game.

-- The Celtics give up 11.6 made 3-pointers per game, fifth-ranked in the league.
+- The Celtics give up 11.6 made 3-pointers per game, fifth-ranked in the NBA.

 Bogdan Bogdanovic vs. the Celtics